U.S. flag

 How do I make a complaint?

-Complaints can be filed with the staff of the Police Review & Advisory Board in person, by email, by mail, or by telephone.
-In all cases, everyone making a complaint needs to provide a signed complaint form and information describing what happened and the specific complaint.
-Complaints must be filed within 60 days of the incident.
+Complaints can be filed with the staff of the Police Review & Advisory Board online.
+To file in person, by email to prab@cambridgema.gov, by mail, or by telephone (617.349.6155), you can download and complete a complaint form (PDF) describing any relevant details of your specific complaint.

 What type of complaints can be filed?